-This library collection houses approximately 14,000 printed volumes of reference, academic and fiction books.
-There are also extensive academic and music CD collections and a growing DVD section which can be view in the library, not checked out.
-The library subscribes to roughly 20 monthly, weekly, and daily periodicals.
+This library collection houses approximately 12,000 printed volumes of reference, academic and fiction books.
+There are also extensive academic and music CD collections and a growing DVD section.
+The library subscribes to roughly 15 monthly, weekly, and daily periodicals.
 Print newspapers and popular magazines are archived for three months.

 Fall & Spring Library Hours